Unlike regular stove tops, glass stove tops take a few special steps to keep them shiny and streak-free.

 I have a brand new glass stove.
 Some of our guests scratched the stove.
 One of the elements on the stove has a lot of scratches!
 Can these scratches be removed?
 Please help!

 I moved in with husband into an apt. he’s been renting for a couple of years.
-I’ve managed to clean up the horrid burnt-on mess after 1 hour of dedicated scrubbing (thanks to a cooktop cleaner from Scotch-Brite), but now I need something to polish it.
+I’ve managed to clean up the horrid burnt-on mess after one hour of dedicated scrubbing (thanks to a cooktop cleaner from Scotch-Brite), but now I need something to polish it.
 Will barkeepers friend help?

 Please help- we are moving in a couple of days and I don’t want the apt. complex to hang on to our deposit for a stove that’s had wear & tear for over 10 years (not to mention, the 2 years that my husband had it).

 What chemical do you use to clean the new glass stove tops to get the baked on grease off??
-I’ve tried a few items that work for regular cleaning but not the heavy duty grease.
+I’ve tried a few items that work for regular cleaning, but not the heavy duty grease.

 I tried Comet cleaner on my cooled down stove-top yesterday.
-Damp cloth and Comet did wonders, some grease was left which came off after using Scotch-Brite to scrub.
+Damp cloth and Comet did wonders; some grease was left, which came off after using Scotch-Brite to scrub.
 Left my stove top looking shiny.

 Hope it works for you.